stanislawbartkowski/CACenter/README.md

 ```

 # CACenter REST/API
 The certificate can be generated using Rest/API.
-Two options are supported: generate certficate through subject or CSR (Certificate Signing Request) file.
+Two options are supported: generate certificate through subject or CSR (Certificate Signing Request) file.
 ## Installation
 Download and install RestService jar file https://github.com/stanislawbartkowski/RestService.
 It is the only dependency.
 Then prepare CARestAPI solution.
 > cd CARestApi<br>